boschresearch/ExeKGLib/README.md

 2. Addition of new semantic components (entities, properties, etc) to the selected KG schema.
 3. Addition of a Python class to the corresponding module of `exe_kg_lib.classes.tasks` package.

-For steps 2 and 3, refer to the [relevant page of the library's documentation site](https://boschresearch.github.io/ExeKGLib/adding-new-task-and-method/).
+For steps 2 and 3, refer to the [relevant page](https://boschresearch.github.io/ExeKGLib/adding-new-task-and-method/) of the library's website.

 [//]: # (--8<-- [end:extending])

+## Documentation
+See the _Code Reference_ and _Development_ sections of the [library's website](https://boschresearch.github.io/ExeKGLib/).

 ## External resources